pmutua/restaurant-voting/README.md

     `$ docker-compose up -d --build`

+3. Create migrations and apply them into database.
+NOTE the containers must be running:

+    `$ docker-compose exec web python manage.py makemigrations` `$ docker-compose exec web python manage.py migrate`

-    Test it out at http://localhost:8000.
+4. Test it out at http://localhost:8000.
 The "app" folder is mounted into the container and your code changes apply automatically.

+#### Running Tests in Development

+`$ docker-compose exec web python manage.py test`

+NOTE: Before you execute the command above.
+The containers must me up an running.

 ### Production